ucxn/BroTech/README_EN.md

 Code what matters.

-Because there is a 哥哥科技 born for an older brother, and built to serve a younger brother.
+Because there is a 哥哥 born for an older brother, and built to serve a younger brother.